hummat/hummat.github.io/_posts/2021-05-27-on-context.md

 > **Context:** The circumstances that form the setting for an event, statement, or idea, and in terms of which it can be fully understood.

 Let's look at a couple of examples.
 The simplest (an therefore the one we will see most frequently throughout the article) is the word.
-Try to guess the meaning of the word below, then hover over it with your cursor (or click on it) to reveal the context:
+Try to guess the meaning of the word below, then hover over it with your mouse (_or_ click/tap on it) to reveal the context:

 <img class="img-animate" src="/images/attention/bank.png">